Poyi-Hong/Work-Status/README.md

   * V3 is a little bit not recommand to use which is required a batch file to run curl schedulely

-  * V4 is recommand to run it doesn't need schedule to run anything and added weather feature from Central Weather Bureau(https://en.wikipedia.org/wiki/Central_Weather_Bureau)
+  * V4 - newest - is recommand to run it doesn't need schedule to run anything and added weather feature from Central Weather Bureau(https://en.wikipedia.org/wiki/Central_Weather_Bureau)

 How to use:
 1. First clone\download all the code